jonnyggarcia/digitalgarden/src/site/notes/Digital Collage.md

 ---
-{"dg-publish":true,"permalink":"/digital-collage/","created":"2024-01-01T11:33:25.700-05:00","updated":"2024-01-19T13:44:34.442-05:00"}
+{"dg-publish":true,"permalink":"/digital-collage/","created":"2024-01-01T11:33:25.700-05:00","updated":"2024-01-22T14:43:39.779-05:00"}
 ---

-> [!quote] "Collage artists take materials that already exist in the world and combine them together to to create something entirely different and unique from the materials themselves." - Cyndi Philkill
+w> [!quote] "Collage artists take materials that already exist in the world and combine them together to to create something entirely different and unique from the materials themselves." - Cyndi Philkill

 My art is all published on [instagram](https://www.instagram.com/art.by.jonny/).
 From time to time I will be posting articles here about the arts I make.